J-bRover/goonmachine/README.md

 - **Lua Scripting**: Full Lua 5.4 support with custom module system.
 Only safe Lua features are enabled, allowing for security when running external cartridges.
 - **Built-in Console**: Integrated console engine for logging and debugging
 - **Sprite Support**: Create custom 32x32 sprites within the console and use and load them in the game
+- **Built-in IDE**: Edit your Lua scripts with syntax highlighting without leaving the console.
 - **Input Handling**: Mouse and keyboard input with frame-accurate state tracking
 - **Frame Rate Control**: Configurable frame rate with delta time support
 - **Modular Architecture**: Clean separation between game engine, console engine, and scripting